Vyral/base-template/_posts/2021-03-31-how-to-prepare-your-san-diego-home-to-sell-for-top-dollar.md

 {% include pullquote.html %}

 **2\.
-Perfect preparation makes for a perfect home sale.** Typically, our clients who need to buy and sell need at least a couple days, if not a couple weeks, to prepare.
+Perfect preparation makes for a perfect home sale.** Typically, our clients who need to buy and sell need at least a couple of days, if not a couple of weeks, to prepare.
 We want to create an environment similar to new construction homes.

 **3\.
 Hire a top agent.** You need an agent who will not only be honest with you, but will also guide you through the entire process to close quickly and sell for top dollar.

-If you have any questions for us or any real estate problems you need assistance with, don’t hesitate to reach out via phone or email.
+If you have any questions for us or real estate problems you need assistance with, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.